-Track Your Eye Health and Connect with Your Eye MD
+Track Your Eye Health and Connect with Your Ophthalmologist

-Widespread use of mobile devices and iPhone apps offers new ways to track your own eye health and strengthen communications with your Eye M.D.
-Though at first glance the use of computers and mobiles may seem to depersonalize patient-doctor communications, a closer look shows these devices can actually increase understanding and options for both partners in your eye health team: you and your Eye M.D.
+Widespread use of mobile devices and iPhone apps offers new ways to track your own eye health and strengthen communications with your ophthalmologist.
+Though at first glance the use of computers and mobiles may seem to depersonalize patient-doctor communications, a closer look shows these devices can actually increase understanding and options for both partners in your eye health team: you and your ophthalmologist.

 A recent study about tablets and low vision found that tablets help people with low vision read more easily, so now more than ever we should be embracing these high tech tools and their apps to track our eye health and help those of us with vision challenges to read easier.